 - identify the social and historical factors responsible for the intensification of surveillance;

-- evaluate the diverse social impacts of surveillance processes;
+- evaluate the diverse social impacts and implications of surveillance processes;

 - analyse the merits of concepts, theories and methods used by researchers to explain surveillance practices and policies; and

-- discuss their learning in relation to surveillance both orally and in writing.
+- discuss their learning in relation to processes of surveillance both orally and in writing.

 - Seminar participation (15) [LO 1,2,3,4]